nbuggia/baron-blog/README.md

-#The Baron Blog

-A full-featured, yet minimalist, blog engine for developers

-I know what you're thinking, the world doesn't need another Ruby blog engine.
-And, okay, you're right, however Baron is a little bit different in that it is more full-featured, and still only a scant 400 lines of easy-to-ready code.

-**Features**
+#Baron Blog Engine Gem

+No one needs another blog engine.
+This is just a side project to play around with Ruby and a small web-based app.
+I wanted to create the simplest content management engine that included all the features I was looking for to power my blog.

+## Features

-* Publish to heroku (or similar PaaS) using Git
+* Publish to Heroku (or similar) using Git
+* Easy to customize the look & feel via a common site layout template
-* Author articles or custom pages in markdown or HTML
+* Author posts or custom pages in markdown or HTML
-* Article categories supported by simply putting articles in a folder
+* Organize content into categories
-* Many permalink formats are supported, including a custom prefix and several date formats
+* Several permalink formats are supported, including a custom prefix and several date formats
 * 301 or 302 redirects are supported for easy porting from your current blog
 * SEO optimized with built-in support for Robots.txt, Google Analytics, Google web master tools
-* Easy to customize the look & feel via a common site layout template
-* Tech used: Rack, RSpec, Bootstrap, JQuery, HTML5, DISQUS

 ##Quick Start